Growing up, I mostly treated Wears Valley as a negative space.

 I mean sure, the valley certainly hosted its shares of authentic moonshine stills over the years, but it was also settled by hard people with little time or patience for frivolity.

-I think about the Walker sisters and the others who settled the valley.
+I think about the Walker sisters and the other early settlers who lived in the valley.

 They were Primitive Baptists.
 They didn’t hold with such things as dancing and certainly not drinking.

-I, however, am not a Primitive Baptist and I like to dance and occasionally, drink and when I drink, I am significantly more likely to dance.
+I, however, am not a Primitive Baptist and I like to dance and occasionally, drink.
+When I drink, I am significantly more likely to dance.
 So a moonshine distillery like XXX is right up my valley.

 4. Harper Bros.
 Mountain